open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 Updating basestation firmware
 ######################################

 This plugin is compatible with any recent basestation firmware version.
-However, if you're using Neuropixels 2.0 or NHP Passive probes, you'll need to upgrade to the latest firmware (download `here <LINK>`__).
+However, if you're using Neuropixels 2.0 or NHP Passive probes, you'll need to upgrade to the latest firmware (download `here <https://github.com/open-ephys-plugins/neuropixels-pxi/raw/master/Resources/Neuropixels_PXI_APIv3_Firmware.zip>`__).

 To do this, first click the "UPDATE FIRMWARE" button to open the firmware update interface: